 More recent editions do have some additional review by herbalists familiar with the health, safety, and practical issues, but even then, the revisions are relatively infrequent, so it’s always important to double check the information in a very recent source.

-Early books on the Craft don’t offer a lot of alternatives.
+Early books don’t offer a lot of alternatives.

 They often assume that you’re living in a space you fully control, with a reasonable budget for tools and other expenses, and that you don’t have major health issues (or if you do, they fall in a fairly small range.)